 HANK, the cameraman of Tim Grose's pornographic movie.
 Portrayed by Frank Gallagher.

-Vince HANSON, a big clothing manufacturer.
+Vince HANSON, an executive for a big clothing manufacturer.
 Maggie Cameron organises him to look at Vera Collins' designs.

 Maurice HARDY, the boyfriend of Ida Godolfus.
 Portrayed by John Faassen.

-Vanessa HARRISON, the beautiful niece of Lucy Sutcliffe who arrives at Number 96 just in time for her prediction about the end of the world.
+Vanessa HARRISON, the beautiful hippy niece of Lucy Sutcliffe, who arrives at Number 96 just in time for her prediction about the end of the world.
 Portrayed by Wendy Hughes.

 Clarke HARVEY, a boyfriend of schizophrenic Tanya Schnolskevitska.
 Clarke eventually tracks her down to Number 96.
 Portrayed by Brandon Smith.